salesforce/lwc-rfcs/text/0000-dynamic-events.md

 Since it is uncommon for event listeners to change if the constructor passed to `lwc:is` doesn't change, We can skip patching of event listeners if the `element` doesn't change.
 For consumers, the implication of this would be that after the first `connectedCallback` of owner component, any changes made to the object passed to `lwc:on` would cause no effect until the constructor passed to `lwc:is` itself is changed - at which point all existing listeners are removed and new ones are added based on the current value of object passed to `lwc:on`.

 ### Overriding

-If `lwc:on` specifies a listener for the same event type as an event listener declared directly in the template, only the listener from `lwc:on` will be applied, and the other listener will be ignored.
-In the below example, for `x-child`, only one listener for event type `foo` would be added and `childEventHandlers.foo` would be used for event handler.
+There can be only one `lwc:on` directive on an element.
-Additionally, there can be only one `lwc:on` directive on an element
+If `lwc:on` specifies a listener for the same event type as an event listener declared directly in the HTML template, only the listener from `lwc:on` will be applied, and the other listener will be ignored.
+In the example below, for `x-child`, only one listener for event type `foo` will be added and `childEventHandlers.foo` would be used for event handler.

 ```js
 // x/myComponent.js